Is the idea of reaching ‘rock bottom’ before seeking help for addiction outdated?

-When I started writing this article the concept was to write about the point at which seven of us reached the end of our substance use disorder, and sought help.
-It was to show others that while that point may have looked different to all of us, we all had mounting consequences and a dire need to seek more for our lives—a life worth living, if you will.
+When I started writing this article, the concept was to write about the point at which seven of us reached the end of our substance use disorders and sought help.
+I wanted to show others that while that point may have looked different to all of us, we all had experienced mounting consequences and a dire need to seek more for our lives—a life worth living, if you will.

 I think Adam has a point.
-This idea that people need to reach the end of the line—jails or institutions—as the end point of recovery, is false.
+This idea that people need to reach the end of the line—jails or institutions—as the end point of recovery is false.
 Because they may die or they will waste valuable time in recovery.
-Of course many of us do get to the extreme end points, but not all.
+Of course, many of us do get to these extreme endpoints … but not all.
 And we don’t need to.
-Due to the great work of addiction advocacy groups, recovery writers, and people speaking aloud about their recovery, we are seeing that people enter recovery at all points in their lives.
-Whether your wakeup call is a DUI, court ordered treatment, being cut-off by a family member, realizing that your substance use is troubling and stopping there, seeing others in recovery living well, or the extreme ends of the spectrum, we are seeing more and more people enter recovery at various points and stages in the disorder.
+Due to the great work of addiction advocacy groups, recovery writers, and people speaking aloud about their recovery, we are seeing that people can enter recovery at all points in their lives.
+Someone’s wakeup call may be a DUI, court-ordered treatment, being cut-off by a family member, realizing that their substance use is troubling and stopping there, seeing others in recovery living well, or the extreme ends of the spectrum.
+We are seeing more and more people enter recovery at various points and stages in the disorder.

-With that altered concept in mind, I found out what the point of seeking recovery looked like among some of my peers:
+With that altered concept in mind, I asked what the point of seeking recovery looked like among some of my peers:

 “It will be a long time before I realize that the “end” of my life is indeed the beginning of it, my rebirth, and that the entire experience will end up being the greatest lesson and blessing of my life.
 But it comes.
 My alcoholism is a gift.
 Sobriety, my greatest teacher.” – Sarah Roberts

 “At last, I finally realized that the only way I’d tumble dry was to escape the spin cycle.” – Pete White